cgengembre/tool/sphinxdocs/source/introduction.rst

     * ``Tooth_ball_mill``
     * ``Tooth_sliced``

-The class inheritance system wellknown in Object-oriented programming, offer here 2 things :
+The class inheritance system well-known in Object-oriented programming, offers here 2 things :
     * each ``Tooth_*`` class above have in common 2 *methodes* :
         * ``my_tooth.draw()`` draw the tooth ``my_tooth`` in a 3D window.
         * ``my_tooth.torsion_transformation()`` applies a tortion transfomation to the tooth ``my_tooth``